icerpc/icerpc-docs/pages/docs/icerpc-core/dependency-injection/registering-server-as-a-di-service.md

 The logger is injected as an instance of the `ILogger<Server>` service (if available).

-For example, if you want to use QUIC for your server, you would register a `QuicServerTransport` singleton:
+For example, if you want to use QUIC for your server, you just need to register a `QuicServerTransport` singleton:

 ```csharp
 using IceRpc.Transports.Quic;